 If you’re thinking about starting or advancing your appraisal career, you probably want to know: How much do real estate appraisers make?
 A recent survey reported in the 2020-2021 Appraisal Income Guide shows that an appraiser’s annual earnings depends on many different factors.
 Here is a snapshot of the average real estate appraiser salary, broken down across license level, years of experience, and other key factors affecting income potential.

 Income rises with license level

 One of the largest factors impacting potential income for appraisers is license level.
 The higher the license level, the more appraisers earn.
-On average, certified residential appraisers earn $10,000 more than licensed appraisers.
+On average, certified residential appraisers earn $2,500 more annually than licensed appraisers.
 Certified general appraisers earn nearly $18,000 more than certified residential appraisers.
-That’s a big jump in annual income each time you level up.
+That’s a big jump in annual income.

 Income rises with experience

-So, how much to real estate appraisers make?
-The answer varies depending on license level, experience, and career satisfaction, to name a few.
-To dig deeper into all the different factors that impact appraiser salary, download the 2019 Appraisal Income Guide.
-The guide looks at number of hours worked, number of assignments completed, employer type, level of expertise in key areas—and more—in relation to appraiser income.
+So, how much do real estate appraisers make?
+The answer varies depending on license level, experience, and number of hours worked, to name a few.
+To dig deeper into all the different factors that impact appraiser salary, download the 2020-2021 Appraisal Income Guide.
+The guide looks at number of assignments completed per month, employer type, level of expertise in key areas—and more—in relation to appraiser income.

 Editor’s note: This post has been updated with new survey data from 2020.